Hindenburg Programme: Ammunition

-The German Army had begun 1916 equally well provided for in artillery and ammunition, massing 8.5 million field and 2.7 million heavy artillery shells for the beginning of the Battle of Verdun.
+The German Army had begun 1916 equally well provided with artillery and ammunition, massing 8.5 million field and 2.7 million heavy artillery shells for the beginning of the Battle of Verdun.
 Four million rounds were fired in the first fortnight and the 5th Army needed about 34 ammunition trains a day to replace consumption.
 The Battle of the Somme further reduced the German reserve of ammunition and when the infantry was forced out of the front position, the need for Sperrfeuer (defensive barrages), to compensate for the lack of obstacles, increased.
 Before the war and the Allied naval Blockade of Germany, nitrates for explosives manufacture had been imported from Chile.
 Production of propellants could continue only because of the industrialisation of the Haber process for the synthesis of nitrates from atmospheric nitrogen but this took time to achieve.
 Under Falkenhayn, the procurement of ammunition and artillery had been based on the output of propellants, since the manufacture of ammunition without sufficient propellants and explosive fillings was pointless.
-Hindenburg and Ludendorff wanted firepower to replace manpower and ignored the principle of matching means and ends.
+Hindenburg and Ludendorff wanted firepower to replace manpower, ignoring the principle of matching means and ends.

 Explosives

-To meet existing demand and to feed new weapons, Hindenburg and Ludendorff wanted a big increase in propellant output to 12000 t a month.
-In July 1916, the output target had been raised from 8000–10000 t which was expected to cover existing demand and the extra 2000 t of output demanded by Hindenburg and Ludendorff could never match the doubling and trebling of artillery, machine-guns and trench mortars.
+To meet existing demand and supply the new weapons, Hindenburg and Ludendorff wanted a big increase in propellant output to 12000 t a month.
+In July 1916, the output target had been raised from 8000–10000 t, which was expected to cover existing demand.
+The extra 2000 t of output demanded by Hindenburg and Ludendorff could never match the doubling and trebling of artillery, machine-guns and trench mortars.
 The industrial mobilisation needed to fulfil the Hindenburg Programme increased demand for skilled workers, Zurückgestellte (recalled from the army) or exempted from conscription.
-The number of Zurückgestellte increased from 1.2 million men, of whom 740,000 were deemed kriegsverwendungsfähig (kv, fit for front line service), at the end of 1916 to 1.64 million men in October 1917 and more than two million by November, 1.16 million being kv.
-The demands of the Hindenburg Programme exacerbated the manpower crisis and constraints on the availability of raw materials meant that targets were not met.
+The number of Zurückgestellte increased from 1.2 million men, of whom 740,000 were deemed kriegsverwendungsfähig (kv, fit for front line service) at the end of 1916 to 1.64 million men in October 1917 and more than two million by November, 1.16 million being kv.
+The demands of the Hindenburg Programme exacerbated the manpower crisis and shortages of raw materials meant that targets were not met.